 The Metropolitan Museum of Art in New York, The State Heritage Museum in St. Petersburg, Russia, the Louvre in Paris, the National Museum of China, and Vatican Museums in Rome are the top five largest museums in the world.
 These prestigious institutions welcome millions of visitors each year, and, along with other museums around the world, generate billions of dollars in revenue annually.
 In the U.S. alone, around 32 million people visit art museums every year (as of spring 2015), generating nearly $15 billion in revenues annually.

 Although most U.S. museums are non-profit, in many ways these booming enterprises must operate like any other business.
 For this reason, museums need strong leaders to handle day-to-day operations, budgeting, marketing, public relations, managing teams, and more.
-To meet this need, a number of business schools now offer an MBA in Museum Leadership and Management that prepares graduates to meet the demands of this increasingly complex industry.
+To meet this need, business schools such as Alfred Lerner College of Business & Economics at University of Delaware now offer an Online MBA in Museum Leadership and Management that prepares graduates to meet the demands of this increasingly complex industry.